Juggernaut102/tp/docs/DeveloperGuide.md

 **Main Success Scenario:**
 1. User enters the `list` command
 2. EduDex retrieves all student contacts
 3. EduDex displays all students in a formatted list
+Use case ends.

 **Extensions:**
 - **3a.
 No students in the system**
     - 3a1.
 EduDex shows message: *"No students found.
 Use 'add' to add your first student."*
-    - 3a2.
      Use case ends

 ---